 Reporting on your feedback

-Officers have reviewed the feedback received and prepared a report for Council’s consideration at the Services Special Committee meeting on 20 May 2019.
+Council Officers have reviewed the feedback received during the February 2019 consultation and prepared a report which was considered by Council at the Services Special Committee meeting on 20 May 2019.

 Please contact Environment and Sustainable Living on 9278 4060 for more information on this project.